rohit507/exam_gen/docs/api/mixins/yaml_rep.md

 So yeah:

-  - How do I do construction of the
+  - How do I do construction of the yaml node in a class hierarchy compliant way?
+  - How can I allow for the splitting of source files in a reasonable way?

+Hmm, I think the reasonable thing to do for now is to just leave this be as something on the todo list.
+It's important but it's neither on the critical path nor something that would be hurt by introduction later.

 ## Generated Documentation